-To use the right of withdrawal, inform Lifefood about your wish to return products by filling out the form for withdrawal and sending it to orders@lifefood.co.uk.
+To use the right of withdrawal, inform Lifefood about your wish to return products by filling out the return form and sending it to orders@lifefood.co.uk.
 You will receive a confirmation which is to be attached to the returning products.